levimcg/recipe-book/src/recipes/2015-01-25-guacamole.md

 3. Add the lime juice and the start bashing it all together until it turns into a slightly chunky consistency.
 4. At this point you don’t want to crush up the tomatoes and cilantro so just use a spoon instead of the pestle to roughly mix them in before serving.

-## Serving Tips
+## Notes
 If you really like lime juice squeeze the other half of the lime’s juice and mix it into the guacamole before serving.
 Serve with your favorite tortilla chips or on the side next time you make [tacos](/meals/asian-pork-tacos.html).